A Lesson to Learn: Pfizer Inc. (PFE)

-Pfizer Inc. (NYSE:PFE) went down by -0.96% from its latest closing price compared to the recent 1-year high of $51.86.
-The company’s stock price has collected -2.67% of loss in the last five trading sessions.
-MarketWatch.com reported on 09/10/21 that Daily COVID-19 deaths rise to 6-month high, and Biden’s ‘patience is wearing thin’ for the unvaccinated
+Pfizer Inc. (NYSE:PFE) went down by -1.30% from its latest closing price compared to the recent 1-year high of $51.86.
+The company’s stock price has collected -3.73% of loss in the last five trading sessions.
+The Wall Street Journal reported 6 hours ago that Health Experts Urge Patience on Wider Use of Covid-19 Booster Shots

 Is It Worth Investing in Pfizer Inc. (NYSE :PFE) Right Now?